Santroller/Santroller/README.md

 3. A MPU6050 or similar

 ## Flashing the software
+There are two ways to flash the software to your arduino:
+* Guitar configurator (recommended)
+   1. Use https://github.com/sanjay900/guitar-configurator, and follow the instructions, or
+* Manually (note that this only works on unix systems)
     1. Install an AVR toolchain + make
     2. run `make uno` or `make micro`, depending on your microcontroller family
     3. For updates, hit + and - to jump to bootloader mode.

 ## Building the hardware
 1. Find the I2C pins on your Arduino, and connect them to the extension / breakout board.
 Also connect ground to ground and 3.3v to 3.3v on the Arduino.